google/applied-machine-learning-intensive/acs/ac1/_sources/regression_and_line_of_best_fit/interpreting_slope.rst

 -  School B

-   -  Response text - Try again!
+   -  Incorrect: Try again!
 Because the direction of the scatter plot is negative, the school with the higher percentage of students with federal loans will have a lower completion rate.
 So College A will have a lower percentage of students graduating